Growing Tips for Tropical Butterworts

 Tropical Butterworts typically grow in seasonal humid fog forests in highland areas of Central America and the Carribbean, on cliffs of limestone.
 They experience warm, summer monsoons and cooler winter droughts.
 Summer temperature of 75-100°F cool to 45-75°F in Winter with rare frosts.
 They are more commonly found on the north facing cliffs and outcrops.
 Their native soils are slightly alkaline from the limestone bedrock.
 They benefit from the dappled light provided by accompanying grasses and vegetation.
 They have large carnivorous leaves in the warm, wet Summer, and form a dense cluster of smaller succulent leaves in the cool, dry Winter.
 They can be common Carnivorous Plants in highland rocky outcrops.

 Tropical Pings are not bog plants, and do not grow well in bog conditions.
 Tropical Butterworts thrive in a looser, more open soil mix of peat, sand, and perlite.
 Because they naturally grow in alkaline soils, I perfer to use limestone sand (aquarium "argonite" sand) or add 1 Tablespoon of pelletize limestone per each 6" pot.
 I sometimes substitute the perlite with pumice.
+Some growers prefer a 100% mineral/inorganic media such as pumice.
 The important thing is to allow the roots to breathe and the soil to stay moist, but allow to drain.
 They do benefit from the water in the tray going dry between waterings, rather than standing constantly in water.
 Use mineral-free water and keep the soil consistently moist in the Summer and coolier and drier in the Winter.
 The tray method can work very well.
 Stand the pots in a tray or saucer and keep less than 1" (2.5 cm) of water in it all the time, during Summer.
 In Winter let the soil go dry.
 Seasonal changes in light, not moisture, trigger the switch between carnivorous and succulent leaves.
 Vary the lighting seasonally, and keep the waterlevel based on the leaf type.
 Butterworts prefer partial sun and develop their best colors in bright light.
 Most Tropical Butterworts do quite well at room temperature.

 Tropical Butterworts can be propagated easily from leaf pulls, especially from the succulent winter leaves.
 Seeds can be slow and need steady conditons.
 Tissue culture works well for clones.